rti7743/kaden_voice/naichichi2/julius/julius/00readme.txt

                  Silence word defined in the dictionary, for silences at the beginning of sentence and end of sentence. (default: "<s>", "</s>")

+               -mapunk  word_string
+                 Specify unknown word.
+Default is "<unk>" or "<UNK>".
+This will be used to assign word probability on unknown words, i.e. words in dictionary that are not in N-gram vocabulary.

                -iwspword
                  Add a word entry to the dictionary that should correspond to